mnemnion/orb/doc/md/knit/c.md

   - params:

+    - codeblock:  A Node of class codeblock\.

 - knit:  A function to knit an ordinary codeblock of type `code_type`

    - params:

+     - codeblock:  A Node of class codeblock\.

+     - scroll:  The scroll in which the knit is to be inserted\.

+     - skein:  The skein, holding all additional state, such as the original Doc, file paths, and so on\.

 - knit\_pred:  A function to knit a codeblock matching the predicate\.
 Same